- Use a "test cookie" or query parameter to browse an experiment or campaign as if it's live

 Target the test cookie

-Once you've set your test cookie, use an audience condition to target it.
+After you've set your test cookie, use an audience condition to target it.
 Only visitors who have the test cookie will be eligible to enter the experiment or campaign.

-In Optimizely Testing:
+In Optimizely Classic:

 In the Home page, select an experiment.
 In the Experiment Details sidebar, scroll to Audiences and click Edit.